Alfresco/docs-alfresco/process-automation/latest/using/index.md

 * Click the **+** button to add a new statement editor.

-* The operator between statements is the same for all the statements.
-The available operators are:
+* The available operators are:
   * Every: All statements must be true for the condition to be evaluated as true.
   * At least one: The condition will be evaluated to be true when one or more of the statements are true.
   * None: If all the statements are false, then the condition will be evaluated to be true.

-* Statements.
-Boolean statements compose the condition You can remove from the condition by using the less button on the right side of the correspondent statement.
+  **Note:** The operator between statements is the same for all the statements.

-By clicking on a statement, the statement editor will be displayed with the selected statement in order to be modified
+* Click the **-** button to remove the statement.

 ### Statement editor

 The statement editor manages boolean statements.
 A boolean statement normally consists of two statements and an operator between them, for example `<left-statement> <operator> <right-statement>`.

-The statement editor reproduces the structure, as below:
+The statement editor reproduces the structure, the following is an example.

 ![Statement editor]({% link process-automation/images/statement-editor.png %})